bbauska/ibm-intermediate-web-dev/README.md

 instructional videos that walk you through key concepts and essential need-to-know facts.

-It includes interactive activities to reinforce what you\'ve learned in videos and virtual hands-on labs to help you apply what you\'ve learned as you go.
+It includes interactive activities to reinforce what you&apos;ve learned in videos and virtual hands-on labs to help you apply what you&apos;ve learned as you go.

 The forums connect you with others so you can introduce yourself, provide feedback, and get support.
-And the practice assessments help you assess your knowledge, while the graded assessments prove what you\'ve learned, leading to a shareable badge and certificate that you can show prospective employers.
+And the practice assessments help you assess your knowledge, while the graded assessments prove what you&apos;ve learned, leading to a shareable badge and certificate that you can show prospective employers.
 We're here to support your success and are excited you're here.
 Let's get started!